30 BCPTA CEs + 6 hours of group consultation

 Module 1 - History and an Overview of Play Therapy

-1. Learn the history of play therapy
+1. Learn the history of play therapy in the context of play therapy courses.

 3. Be able to assess emotional age based on: